What? Why There? Why Care:

 Geography in Methley Primary School

 Our school ethos is at the heart of all that we do: we want our children to be motivated to learn, to persevere and to recognise their own successes in a variety of contexts (M+P=S).
 We believe that Geography should inspire in pupils a curiosity and fascination about the world and its people that will remain with them for the rest of their lives.
 Teaching should equip pupils with knowledge about diverse places, people, resources and natural and human environments, together with a deep understanding of the Earth’s key physical and human processes.
 In order to develop their intercultural and international perspective, we aim to develop contextual knowledge of the location of globally significant places, including their defining physical and human characteristics and how these provide a geographical context for understanding the actions of processes.
+They leave Methley Primary School a global citizen of the future.

 Our Methley Magic FIVE (motivation, perseverance, respect, communication, collaboration) are embedded throughout teaching and learning in Geography.

 We want children to enjoy and love learning about geography by gaining knowledge and skills, not just through experiences in the classroom, but also with the use of fieldwork and educational visits.
-We are also developing the children’s ability to apply geographical skills to enable them to confidently communicate their findings and geographical understanding to a range of audiences.
+We also develop the children’s ability to apply geographical skills to enable them to confidently communicate their findings and geographical understanding to a range of audiences.
 The intent is to develop a holistic knowledge of the subject by the end of KS2 in order to create a platform to build on at KS3 and beyond.

 We want to give our pupils every opportunity to be successful and so we have developed